anassima/twilio/README.md

 1. Install Play!
 1.3.0 (http://downloads.typesafe.com/play/1.3.0/play-1.3.0.zip)
 2. Clone the GitHub repository
+3. Update the constant AUTH_TOKEN in TwilioCallService.java with your API token
-3. In Terminal, navigate to the project directory and enter the command 'play run'
+4. In Terminal, navigate to the project directory and enter the command 'play run'
-4. Open the browser and navigate to 'http://localhost:9000'
+5. Open the browser and navigate to 'http://localhost:9000'